bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 The Army Service Commands:

-After the German Blitzkrieg overran France in the late spring of 1940, it became apparent to the Roosevelt administration that the United States would soon experience a major military buildup.
-Among the 1940 changes preliminary to this buildup was the division of the United States into nine Army Service Commands thusly:
+After the German Blitzkrieg overran France in the late spring of 1940, the Roosevelt administration in Washington realized that the United States required a major military buildup.
+Among the changes preliminary to this buildup was the division of the United States into nine Army Service Commands thusly:

 - Connecticut Maine, Massachusetts, New Hampshire, Rhode Island, Vermont